SilverX21/SilverX21/README.md

 ### .NET Developer

 👋 Hi, I'm Nuno Araújo, a Full Stack .NET Developer with a focus on building scalable, high-quality software solutions.
-Skilled in .NET Core, C#, SQL Server, HTML, JavaScript and CSS, I work on projects ranging from RESTful APIs to full-stack implementations with Umbraco CMS.
+Skilled in .NET Core, C#, SQL Server, HTML, JavaScript and CSS, I work on projects ranging from RESTful APIs to full-stack implementations.

 I emphasize clean, efficient code and have completed certifications in React (still working to improve this 🤠), xUnit Testing, and Dependency Injection.